raspberrypilearning/lamp-web-server-with-wordpress/en/step_7.md

 + Enter a password at the `New password:` prompt and press Enter.

-Remember you root pass as you will need it later to setup WordPress.
+Remember your root password as you will need it later to setup WordPress.

 + Enter `Y` to `Remove anonymous users`.